donth77/loot-lookup-plugin/README.md

   - Disables links to OSRS Wiki pages for items in List view
 ####  Items per row (Grid only)
   - Sets the number of items displayed in a row in Grid view
+####  Common Color
+  - Color to highlight the rarity of items with a value greater than 1/100
 ####  Rare Color
 - Color to highlight the rarity of items with a value of 1/100 - 1/1000
 ####  Super Rare Color